dbashford/mimosa/README.md

  * Heavily configurable if moving away from defaults
  * Compiling of CoffeeScript + Iced CoffeeScript
  * Compiling of SASS (soon, LESS, Stylus)
- * Compiling of Handlebars and Dust templates into single template files
+ * Compiling of Handlebars, Dust and Jade templates into single template files to be used in the client
  * Compile assets when they are saved, not when they are requested
  * Run in development with unminified/non-compressed javascript, turn on prod mode and run with a single javascript file using Require's optimizer and [Almond](https://github.com/jrburke/almond)
  * Growl notifications along with basic console logging.
 If a compile fails, you'll know right away.